The Community Building… Boat-Project

 The Big Vision

-The dream is to have youth groups from shoreside communities up and down the Puget Sound building and Voyaging in these YES craft.
-Community to Community, up and down the Sound, exploring and studying, Voyaging together or visiting each other’s ‘Safe Harbors’.
+The dream is to have youth groups from shoreside communities up and down the Puget Sound building and Voyaging in these YES crafts.
+Community to community, up and down the Sound, exploring and studying, voyaging together or visiting each other’s ‘Safe Harbors’.

-Also a weekly Marine Science class with High Schoolers, middle school rowing, seamanship training with Boat School students, trips for all ages, and whatever the people need – A true Community boat.
-A Partnership between Chimacum School (PI program), Port Townsend School (ICE program), Northwest School of Wooden Boatbuilding, 4-H/WSU, and Puget Sound Voyaging Society has formed to build and sail these boats.
+Also summer programs, rowing, seamanship training with Boat School students, trips for all ages, and whatever the people need – A true Community boat.
+A partnership between Chimacum School (PI program), Port Townsend School (ICE program), Northwest School of Wooden Boatbuilding, 4-H/WSU, and Puget Sound Voyaging Society has formed to build and sail these boats.